jeeberhardt/mobius/docs/source/hello_world.rst

           minimum_mutations: 1
           maximum_mutations: 5

-And instantiate the PolymerSampler object using the YAML configuration file and the acquisition function:
+And instantiate the Planner object using the YAML configuration file and the acquisition function:

 .. code-block:: python

-    ps = PolymerSampler(ei, 'sampling.yaml')
+    ps = Planner(ei, 'sampling.yaml')

 Run three Design-Make-Test cycles, iterating through the following steps: